1991 West Bengal Legislative Assembly election: Socialist Unity Centre of India

 The Socialist Unity Centre of India fielded 59 candidates, contesting as independents.
 It had launched an electoral front ahead of the polls, along with some Naxalite factions, the Workers Party of India, a RCPI faction and the Bolshevik Party of India.
 SUCI won two seats.

+Seat Allotment

 Results

 The election was won by the Left Front, marking its fourth consecutive assembly election victory.
 The Left Front and allies won 245 out of the 294 seats.
+BJP managed to increase its share of votes from 0.51% in 1987 to 11.34%.
+It was the best ever performance of BJP in the state until 2014 general elections.

+Since a CPI(M)-led alliance of Communist parties in Kerala had lost the elections in Kerala held simultaneously that year to a Congress-led alliance, West Bengal was the lone Indian state to be under Communist rule until 1993 when the Communists were re-elected back to power in Tripura.